francocerino/scikit-reducedmodel/README.md

 model.fit()
 ```

-In case we are interested in studying the ReducedBasis and EmpiricalInterpolation objects, the package has a function that automates the whole process.
+In case we are interested in studying only `Surrogate` objects, the package has a function that automates the whole process.

 ```python